Dimensional Analysis in Statistical Modelling: Dimensional analysis

 One tenet of working with measured quantities is that units in an expression or equation must \lq\lq match up\rq\rq; relationships among measurable quantities require {\em{\DHo}}.
-To check the validity of comparative statements about say $X_1$ and $X_2$, such as $X_1 = X_2$, $X_1 < X_2$ or $X_1>X_2$, $X_1$ and $X_2$ must be the same dimension, such as time.
-In addition, to add $X_1$ to $X_2$, $X_1$ and $X_2$ must also be on the same scale and expressed in the same units of measurement.
+To check the validity of comparative statements about two quantities, $X_1$ and $X_2$, such as $X_1 = X_2$, $X_1 < X_2$ or $X_1>X_2$, $X_1$ and $X_2$ must be the same dimension, such as time.
+To add $X_1$ to $X_2$, $X_1$ and $X_2$ must not only be the same dimension but must also be on the same scale and expressed in the same units of measurement.

-To discuss this explicitly, we use a standard notation \citep{jcgm2012200} and write a measured quantity $X$ as $X=\{X\} [X]$, where $\{X\}$ is the numerical part of $X$ and $[X]$ is the unit of measure.
-For instance, 12 feet = \{12\} [feet].
-Here $ [ \cdot] $ represents the units of measurement for a dimension in a specific sense.
-But $ [ \cdot] $ can also represent units of measurement in a generic sense.
-For instance, for the dimension length, denoted $L$, $ [L] $ serves as information that the dimension has some units of length.
+To discuss this explicitly, we use a standard notation \citep{jcgm2012200} and write a measured quantity $X$ as $X=\{X\} [X]$, where $\{X\}$ is the numerical part of $X$. $[X]$ may be read as the dimension of $X$ e.g. $[X] = L$ for length, for instance, or the units of $X$ on the chosen scale of measurement, e.g. $[X] = cm$.
+The latter by its nature means that the dimension is $L$.
+If $[X]=[1]$, then we say that $X$ is unitless or dimensionless.
+We define 1 or any number to be unitless, i.e., $1={1}[1]$, unless stated explicitly.

 To develop an algebra for measured quantities, for a function $ f $ we must say what we mean by $\{f( X )\}$ (usually easy) and $[f( X )]$ (sometimes challenging).
 The path is clear for $f$ a simple function.
 For example, consider $f(X)=X^2$.
 Clearly we must have $X^2= \{X\}^2 [X]^2$, yielding, say, (3 inches)$^2 = 9$ inches$^2$.
 But what if $ f $ is a more complex function?
 This issue will be discussed in general in Subsection \ref{sec:fcts} and in detail for $f(x) = \ln (x)$ in Subsection \ref{sec:logarithm}.